This article contains information on how to enjoy that unfulfilling job in 2020.

 3. Work on your personality too

+Encyclopedia Brittanica gives a succinct definition of personality.
+Personality is a characteristic way of thinking, feeling, and behaving.
+Personality embraces moods, attitudes, and opinions and is most clearly expressed in interactions with other people.
+It includes behavioral characteristics, both inherent and acquired, that distinguish one person from another and that can be observed in people’s relations to the environment and to the social group.
 The true value of your job is not dependent on your position, but your personality.
 So focus on that!
 This might not be easy especially when your pay is not equal to your task.
 But does that affect the real you?
 No, it doesn’t.
 When you are given an assignment, do it well.
+Wherever your hands find to do, do it with all your heart, soul and mind.
 If you have an idea for the company, pitch!
 Give your best; you never know who is watching.
 Your poor pay now should not be an excuse to do a poor job.
 Never let that happen.
 There are countless stories of people who were promoted, got better jobs through recommendation by their previous employers.
 You don’t expect yourself to be there forever, it might just take a while.
 Let this settle in your subconscious.

 4. Focus on your goals

+A goal is an idea of the future or desired result that a person or a group of people visualize, plan, and commit to achieving.
 Every successful person has goals, long and short term and they are broken into bits to look achievable and so should you.
 Do not forget to focus on your goals and how your job would help you achieve each of them.
 What do I mean by this?
 You can create a road map right from your current unfulfilling job on how you are going to get there.
 Maybe you need to get another degree like a master’s or other certifications.
 Maybe you have not been able to get another job because you do not have the necessary certification for it, make plans to get them.
 These goals and plans keep you motivated at your current job by reminding you that your current position is serving your overall goal after all.
 If you can place the goals in a very easily accessible place to remind you of your plans, the better for you.
 So your current position is simply assisting you to maintain a steady income while you plan your exit.
 If need be, keep a list of these goals or a reminder of your current job’s purpose nearby so that you are always reminded that, while it is not wanted at the moment, this job is more than necessary.
 Technology has made it very easy to acquire a degree even while working as a full-time staff through self-paced online classes especially.
-A lot of universities and training institute are keying into this potential, all you should do is find them and adjust your plan to accommodate them.
+A lot of universities and training institutes are keying into this potential, all you should do is find them and adjust your plan to accommodate them.
 For your information too, online schools are well cheaper in terms of tuition.

 5. Find inspiration